nicholasgriffintn/fosdem-pwa/README.md

     - [ ] Should have bookmarking capabilities, stored locally and potentially with a sync to a remote server using an ID that the user can provide or generate
 - [ ] A page for each speaker with the speaker details
 - [ ] A page for each room with the room details
-- [ ] A page for live content with embeeded video streams
+- [ ] A page for live content with embedded video streams
 - [ ] A page for the user profile, with a generated pass for the event
 - [ ] A search page
 - [ ] A page for creating or generating your user ID